santakurow/Gen-command/README.md

 Generate a directory with html file, css stylesheet and javascript file (option) with few commands

 ## introduction
-Clone the repository as follows.
+Clone this repository as follows.

 ex.

 ```
 HOME_directory
      |
-     |--------- entry_point <--- clone the repository here !
+     |--------- entry_point <--- clone this repository here !
 ```

 type the following command (``dirname`` is the full path of the cloned location).

 ```
 echo 'export PATH=$PATH:dirname' >> ~/.bash_profile
 ```

 In the above example, it looks like this↓ ex.